Have your arms not grown in seemingly forever? Day in and day out, I see the same guys doing the same arm routine.

 Pounding them into oblivion several times a week will not give you the results you are after.

 I would suggest doing this routine once a week, on its own day; go hard and intense, then watch your arms grow.
-Then switching it up with another arm workout for massive arms.
+Then switch it up with another arm workout for massive arms.

 Warm-ups are just that, warm-ups; they should not be too taxing.
 Start off with 2-3 warm-ups sets of 10-15 repetitions for the first biceps and triceps exercises.
 After that, you will move on to your working sets.